BlueJ

 BlueJ is an integrated development environment (IDE) for the Java programming language, developed mainly for educational purposes, but also suitable for small-scale software development.
 It runs with the help of Java Development Kit (JDK).

 BlueJ was developed to support the learning and teaching of object-oriented programming, and its design differs from other development environments as a result.
 The main screen graphically shows the class structure of an application under development (in a UML-like diagram), and objects can be interactively created and tested.
 This interaction facility, combined with a clean, simple user interface, allows easy experimentation with objects under development.
 Object-oriented concepts (classes, objects, communication through method calls) are represented visually and in its interaction design in the interface.

 History

 The development of BlueJ was started in 1999 by Michael Kölling and John Rosenberg at Monash University, as a successor to the Blue system.
-BlueJ is an IDE (Integrated Development Environment).
 Blue was an integrated system with its own programming language and environment, and was a relative of the Eiffel language.
 BlueJ implements the Blue environment design for the Java programming language.

 In March 2009, the BlueJ project became free and open source software, and licensed under GPL-2.0-or-later with the Classpath exception.

 BlueJ is currently being maintained by a team at King's College London, England, where Kölling works.